A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Unified GP modeling for Argo Temperature

-In this section, we propose to apply a one-stop GP regression to the temperature variable in the Argo dataset to demonstrate that a direct, probabilistically principled GP regression can achieve comparable and in some cases, even better, results than representative methods in the literature that rely on prescribed mean structures, spatial partitions, and two-stage modeling.
-Our method is also applicable to other Argo variables while we choose the temperature because it is the most widely used in the literature, hence aligning with our goal of providing a systematic comparison.
+In this section, we propose to apply a one-stop GP regression to the temperature variable in the Argo dataset to show that the one-stop GP regression can achieve comparable and in some cases, even better, results than representative methods in the literature that rely on prescribed mean structures, local-window specification, and two-stage modeling.
+While our method is applicable to other Argo variables, we focus on temperature as it is the most widely studied variable in the literature.